Invariance Learning in Deep Neural Networks with Differentiable Laplace Approximations: Additional Results and Experiments

 \subsection{Invariance Learning Improves Data Efficiency}

-To evaluate the impact of invariance learning on data efficiency, we compare the performance of various models on different subset sizes.
-In \cref{fig:subset-plot}, we show the test accuracy of our model, the non-invariant baseline and Augerino trained on different subsets of MNIST dataset and provide results for all models as well as on F-MNIST and CIFAR-10 in \cref{app:additional-subset-experiments}.
-In general, we find that invariance learning improves performance for all subset sizes.
-For the rotated, translated, and scaled datasets we see a particularly large gap between the baselines and models where invariance is learned.
-These findings suggest that learning invariances is generally useful, and particularly in settings where acquiring additional data is costly or only limited data is available.
+Invariances can be particularly useful for data-efficiency, which can be evaluated by measuring performance on subsets of data.
+In \cref{fig:subset-plot}, we show the test accuracy of \ourmethod, the non-invariant baseline, and Augerino trained on different subsets of CIFAR-10 and its modified versions.
+We further provide results for all architectures and datasets in \cref{app:additional-subset-experiments}.
+In general, we find that invariance learning with both Augerino and our method always improves performance across datasets and subset sizes.
+Most notably on a subset of 1000 regular CIFAR-10 dataset samples, Augerino improved performance by 18 percentage points compared to the non-invariant baseline, whereas our method showed an improvement of 22 percentage points. \ourmethod requires only 10\% of the data to obtain the same accuracy as the non-invariant model on the fully-rotated dataset.
+These findings suggest that learning invariances is useful in general, and in particular when limited data is available.